vjrossi/tdash6/blueprint.md

 * **Framework:** Uses Tailwind CSS for a clean, modern, and beautiful dark-mode design.
 * **Aesthetics:** UI components are polished with icons, balanced layouts, and clear typography.

+// ... existing code ...
+## Styling & Design

+* **Framework:** Uses Tailwind CSS for a clean, modern, and beautiful dark-mode design.
+* **Aesthetics:** UI components are polished with icons, balanced layouts, and clear typography.

+## Deployment

+* **Platform:** Vercel
+* **Method:** The application is deployed to Vercel, leveraging its native support for Next.js features like Server Actions and edge caching.